How to Plant, Grow, and Care for Creeping Speedwell

 Lovely creeping speedwell can be the perfect landscaping ground cover.
-We'll show you how to care for it and prevent unwanted spread!
+It has lovely blue to violet flowers for in spring and summer.
+Lorin Nielsen will show you how to care for it and prevent unwanted spread!

 Contents